superawesome-org/sa-mobile-sdk-ios/docs/05 Ad Lifecycle Events/01 Common Events.md

 ```

-This protocol defines a series of optional functions you can implement and catch events:
+This protocol defines a series of optional functions you can implement and catch events with:

 ```